Corporate - Tax administrationLast reviewed - 08 March 2023

 The French tax authorities may apply penalties depending on the circumstances.

 Statute of limitation

 Regarding CIT, the general statute of limitation expires at the end of the third year following the one that has triggered the tax liability.

 Under certain circumstances, the statute of limitation can be extended up to ten years (e.g. fraud, undisclosed/hidden activity); the statute of limitation can also be interrupted (e.g. notification of a notice of reassessment or international tax assistance).

 Topics of focus for tax authorities

-Transfer pricing, business reorganisation, financing arrangements, and VAT are standard elements reviewed during tax audit.
+Transfer pricing, business reorganisation, financing arrangements, PEs due to home-based working model and VAT are standard elements reviewed during tax audit.

 The ruling system

 To secure the tax status of a situation, foreign companies and individuals can request a private ruling from the French tax authorities as to whether their activities constitute a PE or fixed base.

 The French tax authorities have to provide an answer within three months after the receipt of the request.
 In the absence of response from the French tax authorities within this period of time, the foreign company or individual will be deemed not to have a PE in France.